 When you've found a deal you like (and - shameless plug - make sure you use broadbandchoices to compare your options), all you have to do is start the sign-up process, then…

-- If you're switching between BT, Plusnet, TalkTalk, Sky, EE, Vodafone, or Tentel - When you fill in your details, you'll be given the opportunity to keep your phone number.
+- If you're switching between BT, Plusnet, TalkTalk, Sky, EE, or Vodafone - When you fill in your details, you'll be given the opportunity to keep your phone number.
 That's all you need to do - your new provider will take care of cancelling your old contract, transferring your number, and the rest of the admin.

 That's all there is to it - in short, your new provider will do all the busywork for you, so the only thing you need to think about is finding the best possible deal.